 - ‘Untying the Tongue: The Elusive Art of Interpreting’ in Kill Your Darlings issue 6, July 2011, pp. 71-79.
 Also broadcast on Radio National’s First Person, 18 November 2011; you can listen to it: A personal essay that considers cross-cultural communication and the identity of the interpreter, as well as taking a look at one historic interpreter, La Malinche.
 I had fun bringing together anecdotes and sharing some studies I’d come across.

-- ‘Peru’s Heartbeat’ in HEAT 20: Plain Vanilla Futures, Spring 2009, pp.193-202: A personal essay I was fond of but didn’t think would find a home, given its very specific, very non-Australian theme.
-Its anchor is the Afro-Peruvian wooden drum known as the cajón, which gave me the chance to write about my love of dancing festejo, and about the wonderful people who took me in in Chincha, Peru.
+- ‘Peru’s Heartbeat’ in HEAT 20: Plain Vanilla Futures, Spring 2009, pp.193-202: A personal essay anchored by the Afro-Peruvian wooden drum known as the cajón, which gave me the chance to write about my love of dancing festejo, and about the wonderful people who took me in in Chincha, Peru.

 - ‘García’s Peru’ in Inside Story, 21 July 2o1o: A piece of sociopolitical commentary that I felt compelled to write after governmental actions went from concerning to worse.
 These actions seemed to be following a pattern and reminded me of an observation made by Peruvian historian Cecilia Méndez G., which I hadn’t understood at the time of reading but which had resonated, somehow.
 Now, it made perfect, frightening sense.